March 27, 2025

 [Read also: Never Ever Ever Lie On Your Acting Resume]

-Yes.
-Auditioning for SAG-AFTRA roles before you join SAG-AFTRA means that if you get that job, you will become eligible to join the union under Taft-Hartley.
+Another way to join the union it to book SAG-AFTRA roles before joining.
+After auditioning and booking that role, you will become eligible to join the union under Taft-Hartley.
 That means, you already know that the voucher you will receive at wrapping is a SAG-AFTRA voucher.

 But wait… Can you audition for union jobs when you are not a union member yet?